pgsfredda/inform6-parser-js-emulator/README.md

 To create a new language version
 1. create a dir under `"lang"` with the same name of language label (IT, EN, ...).
 1. create the rules definition file `./js/lang/XX/rules-XX.js` for prepositions, articles, conjunctions a decimal separator
+1. create the words definition file `./js/lang/XX/words-XX.js` for compass and other words
-1. create the verbs definition file `./js/lang/XX/verbs-XX.js`
+1. create the verbs definition file `./js/lang/XX/verbs-XX.js` for actions activation
 1. create the world definition file `./js/lang/XX/world-XX.js`; actually the system is case-sensitive therefore `'a'` is different from `'A'`
 ## Last but not least
 This is not a complete system as a replacement for Inform 6.
 This is just a test environment with some useful algorithms reuseble in the complete design.